ssnd/seq-db/docs/en/05-seq-ql.md

 ## Wildcards

-Wildcards in SeqQL allow for partial matching in search.
+Wildcards in seq-ql allow for partial matching in search.
 The language supports the following symbols:

 - `*` — replaces any number of characters.